10 best things to do in Cheltenham

 A much-loved theatre that’s been entertaining audiences since 1891, Cheltenham's Everyman is an architectural gem both inside and out.
 With the auditorium designed by prolific theatre architect Frank Matcham, the space has inspired performers for generations, making it a must-see for locals and visitors.

-One of the liveliest arts venues in the county, the Everyman plays host to a diverse variety of productions all year-round, including high-profile shows and world-premieres which people get to see here, in the county, first — including the massively successful Great British Bake Off — The Musical and acclaimed choreographer Matthew Bourne's The Midnight Bell.
+One of the liveliest arts venues in the county, the Everyman plays host to all kinds of productions throughout the year, including high-profile shows and world premieres which people get to see here first — including the massively successful Great British Bake Off — The Musical and acclaimed choreographer Matthew Bourne's The Midnight Bell.

 Experience 'the roar' at Cheltenham Racecourse